Grab your wallet & forget ‘good’ sound for good.

 So here it goes...

 #2.
-Buy a Zafiro cable loom - This is the only way a true Audiophile connects components to the power outlets, speakers and each other.
+Buy a ONIX cable loom - This is the only way a true Audiophile connects components to the power outlets, speakers and each other.
 Simply stated - they don’t distort the signal!!!
 If you disagree, continue enjoying your ‘good’ sound and discontinue reading further.
-Real Audiophiles---Zafiro is the way!
+Real Audiophiles---ONIX is the way!

 #4.
-Buy Source Components (i.e. Turntables, CD/DVD/Blu-ray/SACD disc players, Reel to Reel tape players, etc.) - After completing steps 1-3, you finally have a system that can deliver BETTER THAN GOOD sound.
+Buy Source Components (i.e. CD/DVD/Blu-ray/SACD disc players, DAC, Reel to Reel tape players, Turntables, etc.) - After completing Steps 1-3, you finally have a system that can deliver BETTER THAN GOOD sound.
 Step 4 is only for folks, like me, with a large, old school music/video library.
 You know the drill from here -- seek quality components.
 Smart people know cheap gives you exactly what you paid for.
-Now, if you’re into streaming, don’t waste time and money searching for a source component - they’re not necessary.
+Now, if you’re into streaming, focus on a great DAC.
+Don’t waste time and money searching for other source components - they’re not necessary.

 Alright kiddies, class is over for now.
 Get online and buy the right stuff and get beyond ‘good’ sound.